anhinga/julia-notebooks/images-as-matrices/presentation/commentary.md

 on Windows 10.
 I verified that all this still works with Julia 1.6.0 (but much faster, and the warning in cell 1 is gone, which is good).

+There is now a separate repository associated with the JuliaCon 2021 virtual poster presentation: https://github.com/anhinga/JuliaCon2021-poster

 The sketch of the talk proposal itself is at https://github.com/anhinga/julia-notebooks/blob/main/images-as-matrices/presentation/talk-proposal.md

 I discuss a bit of machine learning context at the bottom of this file